 Another waterfall in Pisgah National Forest and an hour from Asheville is Slick Rock Falls.
 This 35-foot waterfall flows over a cliff and is best to visit after heavy rainfall.
 If you visit in the heat of summer, this is a great North Carolina waterfall to keep you cool.
 You can walk under the falls or behind it and enjoy the refreshing spray.

-The trail to this waterfall is an easy three-quarter-mile trek.
+The trail to this waterfall is an easy .75-mile trek.
 This waterfall is also near many other falls as well as the Pisgah Center for Wildlife Education.
 This is another great place to visit in the winter if the roads are passable.
 The water freezes into awesome ice formations.
-No matter what time of the year, this is one of the best waterfall hikes near Asheville.
+No matter what time of the year, this is one of the best easy waterfall hikes near Asheville.

 Sliding Rock is one of the most popular waterfalls near Asheville for families with young kids.
 This waterfall flows down a flat rock at the perfect angle to create a fantastic natural water slide.
 A makeshift ramp with rails leads to the top of the waterfall where you can slide down into a deep pool at the bottom.
 Even in the summer, the water is a cool 50-60 degrees Fahrenheit, but it is the perfect way to cool down.